shimaore/cloistered-lake/README.md

 Concurrent Map
 ==============

-Use Concurrent Map to process async calls concurrently while controlling the maximum number of concurrent executions.
+Use Concurrent Map to process async operations concurrently while controlling the maximum number of concurrent executions.

     import {sleep} from '@shimaore/lake'